Volunteer with UCLA UniCamp

-** AcademiCamp is a session partnered with Horace Mann UCLA Community School.
-Volunteers will work with faculty and staff from Mann to run a week of camp focused on social and emotional learning.
+** The UCLA Community School session is partnered with the Horace Mann and RFK Community Schools.
+Volunteers will work with faculty and staff from the schools to run a week of camp focused on social and emotional learning.

 Requirements to apply:

-- Be a university student, past camper, or past volunteer
+- Be a college/university student, past camper, or past volunteer

 - Pass a criminal history background check and reference check